Consensys/quorum-account-plugin-hashicorp-vault/README.md

 | Field | Description |
 | --- | --- |
 | `token` | Environment variable URL for Vault token |

+#### Token renewal

+The plugin will automatically renew approle tokens where possible.
+If the token is no longer renewable (e.g. because the max TTL has been reached) then the plugin will attempt to reauthenticate and retrieve a new token.
+If the token obtained from an approle login is not renewable, then the plugin will not attempt renewal.

+The plugin cannot renew tokens provided directly with the `token` environment variable.

+!!! tip
+    For more information about Hashicorp Vault TTL, leases and renewal see the [Vault documentation](https://www.vaultproject.io/docs/concepts/lease.html).

 ### tls